Food and Drink PR: Serving up the best stories to your audience

 Food PR agency London

 The food and beverage scene is booming across the UK.
-But London, in particular, has an enormous number of pop-up food stalls, street food outlets, farmers’ markets, and food and drink events.
+But London, in particular, has an enormous number of pop-up food stalls, street food outlets, farmers’ markets and food and drink events.

-Food and Drink PR success stories
+Food and drink PR success stories

-I was also hired by Clockjack’s founders, Jerry Goldberg and Fraser Duncan, who were looking for a food PR London agency to raise awareness of their new delivery-only, ethically-reared, free-range rotisserie chicken start-up.
+I was also hired by Clockjack’s founders, Jerry Goldberg and Fraser Duncan, who were looking for a London food PR agency to raise awareness of their new delivery-only, ethically-reared, free-range rotisserie chicken start-up.
 Coverage included GQ, The Sunday Telegraph and BBC News, as well as City of London publications like The Wharf, City AM and Square Mile.
 Read more.

 Food and Drink PR